juanjcardona13/graphene_django_cruddals/docs/drafts/cruddals-interface.md

         - Default Value: Not used and for the moment cannot be overwritten - TODO
       """
         class Meta:
+            modify_where_argument = {
+                "type_": None,  # Optional: Override the GraphQL type of the argument "name": "where",  # Optional: Change the name of the argument (default: "where") "required": True,  # Optional: Make the argument required or optional (default: True) "description": "",  # Optional: Add a description to the argument "default_value": None,  # Optional: Set a default value for the argument "deprecation_reason": None,  # Optional: Mark the argument as deprecated "hidden": False,  # Optional: Hide the argument completely (default: False) }
             extra_arguments = {}

         def pre_mutate(*args, **kwargs):